cordata/training/source/sections/self-study-and-quiz/key-contacts.md

 - [ ] `Report the activity to the Chief Privacy Officer`
 - [ ] `Watch the person closely in order to determine that you are correct with your suspicions.`

-> The CSO is responsible for all investigations of privacy and security policy violations
+> The CSO (Security Officer) is responsible for all investigations of privacy and security policy violations

 ----